vineethsai/tool-registry/postman/README.md

 ## Troubleshooting

 If you receive errors like `Method Not Allowed` or `Not Found`:
-1. Check that the API server is running
+1. Check that the API server is running (e.g., via `./start.sh` or `docker compose up`).
+2. Verify that the `baseUrl` in the selected Postman environment matches where the API is running.
-2. Verify that the endpoint paths match your API implementation
+3. Verify that the endpoint paths in the request match your API implementation.
-3. Confirm that you're using the correct HTTP method (GET, POST, PUT, DELETE)
+4. Confirm that you're using the correct HTTP method (GET, POST, PUT, DELETE).

+If you get connection refused errors:
+1. Ensure the server process or Docker container is running.
+2. Check firewall rules if accessing from a different machine.

 ## Notes

-- Pagination is supported in list endpoints using `page` and `page_size` query parameters
+- Pagination is supported in list endpoints using `page` and `page_size` query parameters.
+- The collection uses pre-request and test scripts extensively to manage test data and validate responses.